 Covid-19 pandemic: At the moment I am offering sessions on Zoom, or telephone.
 This is regularly reviewed as the pandemic progresses.

 I'm a qualified and experienced psychotherapist offering a supportive, confidential and non-judgmental space for you to explore and work through issues that are affecting you.
-I work with individuals, and couples.
+I work with individuals, couples and adolescents.

 My approach is integrative, meaning I draw from a number of different theoretical approaches, adapting my response the individual needs of each client.
 I understand our ability to relate (to one another and to ourselves) is of central importance in life and therefore place the relationship at the heart of my practice.

 You may wish to look at feelings around a specific or repeated problem (e.g. relationship issues, bereavement, abuse, trauma, anxiety, depression, stress, eating disorders, family issues or addictions) or you may have a general feeling that you could be getting more out of life and feel more fulfilled.
 I work collaboratively and creatively with you to do this.